ASKurz/blogdown5/content/blog/2023-03-28-causal-inference-with-gamma-regression-or-the-problem-is-the-link-function-not-the-likelihood/index.md

 </div>

+[^1]: It isn’t totally under-used, though.
+Some researchers have found gamma regression (with the log link) useful for modeling healthcare cost data ([Basu et al., 2004](#ref-basu2004comparing); [Malehi et al., 2015](#ref-malehi2015statistical)).

+[^2]: We won’t entertain them all here, but gamma isn’t the only distribution in town that can describe non-negative, right-skewed, continuous data.
+Some of the alternatives include the exponential, inverse Gaussian, lognormal, and Weibull distributions.

-[^1]: The language of “quirks” is my own.
+[^3]: The language of “quirks” is my own.
 The inverse link has the technical limitation that it will not insure on its own that the model will not return negative predictions, which is an insight you can find in the technical literature (e.g., [McCullagh & Nelder, 1989](#ref-mccullagh1989generalized)).
 In addition, I have personally found the inverse link can cause estimation difficulties with both frequentist (`glm()`) and Bayesian (`brm()`) software.
 The log link *just works*, friends.
 Use the log link for gamma.

-[^2]: You don’t have to believe me.
+[^4]: You don’t have to believe me.
 Check it for yourself.
 You might do a visual check with a histogram or density plot.
 Or you could compute the sample skewness statistic with the `skew()` function from the **psych** package ([Revelle, 2022](#ref-R-psych)).

-[^3]: *Why would I assume the mean and variance would be the same?* you ask.
+[^5]: *Why would I assume the mean and variance would be the same?* you ask.
 Well, you might not.
 But bear in mind that the popular likelihood for unbounded counts, the Poisson, assumes the mean and variance are the same.
 Granted, the Poisson likelihood often underestimates the variance in real-world sample data, and we might not expect our positive-real skewed continuous data will behave like unbounded counts.
 But you have to start somewhere, friends.
 Why not appeal to one of the devils you already know?

-[^4]: Within the context of a fixed `\(\mu\)`, you might think of `\(\alpha\)` as a *concentration* parameter.
+[^6]: Within the context of a fixed `\(\mu\)`, you might think of `\(\alpha\)` as a *concentration* parameter.
 The higher the `\(\alpha\)`, the more concentrated the distribution gets around the mean.

-[^5]: I’ll admit, we did *okay* with the skew, but it seems like there’s room for improvement, particularly for the control condition.
+[^7]: I’ll admit, we did *okay* with the skew, but it seems like there’s room for improvement, particularly for the control condition.
 If you’re curious, try fitting a second Bayesian gamma model where you allow the log of the shape parameter `\((\log \alpha_i)\)` to vary by `experimental` and `prelc`.
 I think you’ll see that fuller version of the model does a better job capturing the skew.
 We’re not quite ready for distributional models in this blog series, but check out Bürkner’s ([2023](#ref-Bürkner2023Distributional)) vignette, *Estimating distributional models with brms*, if you’re ready to skip ahead.